jasontally/astro-paper/src/content/blog/2024-07-08-loading-linux-on-the-vmware-edge-620.md

 Once you enter the BIOS setup utility, use the arrows to move over to the "Save & Exit" tab, find and choose the USB drive under the "Boot Override" section before the hardware watchdog reboots the box!

-With luck, you will get the prompt to choose what media to install DiagOS install on
+With luck, you will get the prompt to choose what media to install DiagOS install on.
+We will install on the eMMC disk so that we can use DiagOS later even after we have installed Debian on the SSD.

 ```
   Booting `VEP1400 DiagOS Install'